 What can I do about it?

-Ultimately, when it comes to home broadband you're limited by the options you have available.
+Outside of that, you're limited by the options you have available.
 If your broadband costs more in that area, that's what you'll have to pay.
-You can at least search for the bestpossibledeal by using a comparison service like ours to see all your options.
+You can at least search for the best possible deal by using a comparison service like ours to see all your options.

 Alternatively, you could look for another way to get internet access.
 For example, mobile broadband could offer a cheaper way to get online in some cases.